 Actual Bodily Harm Solicitors - ABH Lawyers

 At Kang & Co, our Criminal Defence Solicitors have substantial experience in successfully representing clients privately that are facing a charge of ABH (Actual Bodily Harm).
 If you are being investigated or have received a Court Summons or Postal Requisition for ABH, it is essential that you seek specialist legal assistance as soon as possible by calling us on 0345 222 9955.
-You can also contact us by completing our Contact Form to speak with one of our experienced Criminal Defence Lawyers about the options available to you, and the cost of legal representation.
+You can also contact us by completing our Contact Form to speak with one of our Criminal Defence Legal Team about the options available to you, and the cost of legal representation.

 Call Our Solicitors

 The Offence: Assault Occasioning Actual Bodily Harm, Contrary to Section 47 Offences Against the Person Act 1861

 This offence is committed when a person intentionally or recklessly assaults another person, causing Actual Bodily Harm.
 “Bodily Harm” means any hurt, which interferes with the health or comfort of a person.
 It need not be permanent harm, but it must be more than short term or petty.
 This can also include psychological harm.

 Our law firm is ranked amongst the top tier of law firms in the United Kingdom with a Band A ranking in the category of Crime (which includes Driving Offence), the highest ranking that can achieved in the Chambers Guide.

 The Legal 500 guide describes Kang & Co Solicitors as being “well adept at tailoring its resources to an individual case and investing heavily for the client.
 Legal advice is honest and the team always takes into consideration the views of the client.”